top1944/duckuments/docs/atoms_40_exercises/30_exercise_live_instagram.md

 Create a ROS node `dt_live_instagram_![robot name]_node` that takes a parameter called `filter`, where the filter is something from the list [](#instagram-filters).

-You should launch your camera and joystick with
+You should launch your camera and joystick from '~/duckietown' with

     duckiebot $ make demo-joystick-camera